ray-project/ray/doc/source/example-resnet.rst

 To run the example, you will need to install `TensorFlow with GPU support`_ (at least version ``1.0.0``).
 Then you can run the example as follows.

-First download the CIFAR-10 dataset.
+First download the CIFAR-10 or CIFAR-100 dataset.

 .. code-block:: bash